Deep Space 9: The Best Trek?

 To Start

 I soon became a fanatic.
+Going back to watch the first seasons, rewatch the rest.

-At the conclusion of the 7th season, I was hyped.
 It had been the best Trek, possibly the best sci-fi series I had ever seen and needed to comprehend how it had slipped beneath my radar when it first aired.

-A Quick Skim
+A Quick Skim of TOS and TNG

 Star Trek, TOS...

-I watched every episode, I memorised lines.
+I watched every episode, I memorized lines.
 I adored Spock, but trusted Kirk as Captain.
 I found Bones more than a bit racist, and loved Uhuru.
 I felt Sulu should have had more to do, but loved the show.

 In Reflection...

-Yes, the sets were cheesy, the cheapness apparent to older and more jaundiced eyes.
-Some of the scripts needed serious reworking, more focus.
-Yes, it dealt with many important issues, and effected much of our attitudes.
+The sets were cheesy, the cheapness apparent to more jaundiced eyes.
+Some of the scripts needed reworking, more focus.

 IN TOTAL